-This module is designed for students to be able to examine the philosophical basis of research and evaluate the different research methods used in social work, health and social science.
+This module is designed for students to enable them to examine the philosophical basis of research and evaluate different research methods used in health and social science.

-- Evaluate the ethical, political, legal and social issues associated with the development of a research proposal.
+- The evaluation of ethical, political, legal and social issues associated with the development of a research proposal.

 How will this course be taught